 The Dragon’s Tea Party and I have given each other several interior design tips this year and a big thank you to her for pointing out this Bulbasaur planter by 8bitpixl on Etsy.
 I’m not a huge Pokémon fan but one of these would look great on a windowsill providing I’m able to keep a plant alive for once.

-Gametee is one of my favourite online shops and I’ve bought several items from them this year.
+Gametee is one of my favourite online shops and I’ve bought several items from them over the past year.
 Something I don’t have yet though is the gaming lipbalm pack and I’m sure I’d be able to find space for it in my handbag.
 I can also recommend their candles – the health and mana ones are lovely.

 I totally adore Stranger Things and anything 80s so, while not strictly related to video games, something I’d love to find in my stocking this year would be the soundtrack CD.
 If that happens, it’s highly likely you’ll find me dancing around the kitchen while making waffles for breakfast on Christmas morning.